EloWard/Extension/SECURITY.md

 ## How We Protect Your Data

 ### Local Storage Only
-- All sensitive data is stored in your browser's local extension storage
+- All sensitive data is stored in your browser’s extension storage
 - No passwords or tokens are transmitted to our servers
-- Authentication happens directly with Twitch/Riot APIs
+- OAuth tokens are exchanged via secure Cloudflare Workers that hide client secrets

 ### Secure Communication
 - All API calls use HTTPS